ijat/AspireTelegramBot/README.md

 So, don't worry; that's why I'm here to help you prevent this from happening (based on real-life experience).

 Oh, wait!
 The only difference is the Telegram Bot API server container.
 Is it the only thing that makes it fast?
-The answer is YES.. 🙌 and no. Performance improvements in .NET greatly help in terms of performance.
+The answer is YES.. 🙌 and no. The performance improvements in .NET have greatly enhanced its overall performance.

 ## OK, I'm interested in creating my own bot.
 Help me plz! 🙇
 Sure!
 Follow these easy steps.